janbult/community/tutorials/cloud-vpn-interop-guides/aws/index.md

 1. Go to the [VPC dashboard](www.console.aws.amazon.com/vpc/home) in the AWS Management Console.
 1. Select an AWS region.
 For this tutorial, select the **US East (Ohio) region**.
+Later, you'll connect the VPN tunnel to a GCP region close in proximity to this AWS region.
 For more information about selecting a region, see [Working with the AWS Management Console](http://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html#select-region) in the AWS Management Console Getting Started Guide.
 1. Select **Start VPC Wizard**.
 For this tutorial, create a new VPC to connect to the Google Cloud Platform instead of using the default VPC.
-The VPC Wizard walks you through the creation and configuration of a new VPC.
+The VPC Wizard walks you through the creation and configuration of a new VPC, customer gateway, and VPG.
 1. Select **VPC with a Private Subnet Only and Hardware VPN Access**.
 You can choose options for various combinations of private and public IP addressing, with or without VPN connectivity.
 For this tutorial, you need a private